luckstraw/Mobap/README.md

     ```
 4. Go to [Firebase Console](https://console.firebase.google.com/) and create a project.
 Build Firestore database there

-5. Generate the firebase_options.dart located at `lib`:
+5. Go to your project's root directory and Generate the firebase_options.dart located at `lib`:
     ```powershell
     flutterfire configure
     ```

-6. If aske to `reuse the values in your existing 'firebase.json' file to configure your project?` select `no`
+6. If ask to `reuse the values in your existing 'firebase.json' file to configure your project?` select `no`

 7. Then pick the project you made in the firebase console at **step 4**